EU Warns Brexit Deal Unlikely As Talks Deliver No Progress - UrduPoint

 "I simply do not understand why we are wasting valuable time," he said.

-Both sides are pushing to have a deal in place by the end of a post-Brexit transition period that ends on December 31.
+Both sides are pushing to have a deal in place by the end of a post-Brexit transition period which ends on December 31.

 The Europeans said this requires an agreement by October, leaving just two more months to find common ground.